Hunting for Hypercharge Anapole Dark Matter in All Spin Scenarios: Summary and conclusion

 \section{Summary and conclusion}

-We have studied the scenario in which DM is a Majorana particle with any nonzero spin and interacts with the SM particles exclusively through hypercharge anapole terms.
+Our investigation focused on a scenario where DM is characterized as a Majorana particle possessing a non-zero spin, interacting solely with SM particles via hypercharge anapole terms.
 This scenario renders us to pursue the combined analysis from various experimental results in a complementary way via the EFT approach.
 For the experimental/observational constraints and sensitivities, we applied the Planck measurement of the DM relic abundance, the direct detection experiment XENONnT, and the LHC mono-jet searches together with the expected sensitivities at the HL-LHC and the future XENONnT.
-Due to the simplicity of calculation and popular theoretical motivations, we specified our analysis for the DM spins $s=1/2$ and $s=1$.
+Because of the straightforward calculations and strong theoretical foundations, we conducted a focused numerical analysis on DM spins $s=1/2$, 1, 3/2, and $2$, making comparative analyses among them for the first time within the realm of anapole DM studies.
+A succinct summary of the anapole Dark Matter scenarios and experimental searches analyzed in this paper is presented in Tab.~\ref{tab:summary_of_works_on_anapole_dm}, juxtaposed with previous literature for comparison.
 The expectation for the higher spin DM scenarios will be briefly discussed at the end of this section.
-Considering the theoretically allowed range of the EFT approach in a conservative manner together, we show that the hypercharge anapole DM scenario is now close to discovery or exclusion.
+Considering the theoretically allowed range of the EFT approach together with a grain of salt, We demonstrate that the hypercharge anapole DM scenarios are currently on the verge of being discovered or ruled out.